DanielBerge/hotdrink-visual-editor/README.md

 ## Future features
 * Change from output and input components to Textfield and Button.
+* Legge til "transformer style" på constraints i tillegg til componentene.
 * IF block only has one input, and binary operation, add a input field in block.
 * Create blockbuilder button for binary operations.
+* Visualize constraint flow in HTML run mode
 * Exporting and importing project
 * Drag from edge to create constraint, maybe a circle?
 * Export to REACT
 * Collision detection på elements i canvas i tillegg til kanter
-* Visualize constraint flow in HTML run mode
 * Legge til variable references i hotdrink to json?
 * Hide/show constraints
-* Endre react render plugin til å virke med hooks?
-Og rete.control?

 ## Meeting notes